Daniel-t/R-Data-Exploration-Tool/assets/help.md

 The left panel contains the settings for selecting and grphing your chosen dataset.

 #### Specify Dataset
 Allows you to select which data set you wish to explore.
-NOTE: Some datasets (those with less than 3 columns) do not work and will cause an error.
+NOTE: Datasets with 1 or 2 columns will have a sequence column added, datasets with only one column will have the data duplicated into a second column.
 Datasets which have parenthesis in there names '()' also cause errors

 #### Graph Settings